Coman-Radu/simply-aoa/README.md

 ## Do not run test_example.py at this time!!
 The test uses a function that has been commented out of the time being.
 To see any details run

-'''python mic_array_plot.py'''
+    python mic_array_plot.py

 and refer to the pictures in Pictures for plots generated.